 You can see alpacas, llamas, miniature horses, Clydesdale horses, peacocks, and more in the farmyard section.
 While, the New Zealand section is home to possums, tuatara, and native birds like kaka, kea, and the morepork.
 The New Zealand section is also where the North Island Brown Kiwi Sanctuary is.
 Finally, in the Zoo/Exotics section, there are emus, iguanas, gibbons, and a ring-tailed lemur.

 Willowbank was the first place in the world to open a glass-free nocturnal house for kiwis.
 The Nocturnal House is open from 10:30 am every day.
 As mentioned, there’s no glass-like in other kiwi sanctuaries across New Zealand, and you are guaranteed to see the elusive kiwi!

 Willowbank Wildlife Reserve is just a 20-minute drive from downtown, it’s open daily from 9:30 am to 5:00 pm.
-Visiting costs only $32.50 NZD per adult, $12 per child (but children under 5 are free) – which is great-value-for-money beacuse you can easily spend the whole day here!
+Visiting costs only $32.50 NZD per adult, $12 NZD per child (but children under 5 are free) – which is great value for money because you can easily spend the whole day here!

 Where to Stay in Christchurch